beast-dev/doc/tutorials/bat_rabies_discrete_diffusion/batrabies_discrete_diffusion.md

 ### Visualizing MCC trees and calculating Bayes factor support for rates using SpreaD3

 SpreaD3, i.e. Spatial Phylogenetic Reconstruction of EvolutionAry Dynamics using Data-Driven Documents (D3), is a software to visualize the output from Bayesian phylogeographic analysis and constitutes a user-friendly application to analyze and visualize reconstructions resulting from Bayesian inference of sequence and trait evolutionary processes.
 SpreaD3 allows to visualise spatial reconstructions on custom maps and generates HTML pages for display in modern-day browsers such as Firefox, Safari and Chrome.
 Some of the functionalities of SpreaD3 that relate to the discrete phylogeographic analysis include visualizing location-annotated MCC trees and identification of well-supported rates using a Bayes Factor test.
-The latter option takes as input the rate matrix file (batRABV.state.rates.log for location states and batRABV.host.rates.log for host states) generated under the analysis using the Bayesian Stochastic Search Variable Selection (BSSVS) procedure.
+The latter option takes as input the rate matrix file ([batRABV.state.rates.log](files/batRABV.state.rates.log) for location states and [batRABV.host.rates.log](files/batRABV.host.rates.log) for host states) generated under the analysis using the Bayesian Stochastic Search Variable Selection (BSSVS) procedure.
 This test aims at identifying frequently invoked rates to explain the diffusion process and, in case of locations, visualize them on a circle and on a globe or a map, which needs to be provided to SpreaD3.
-A detailed tutorial for this particular step is available at https://rega.kuleuven.be/cev/ecv/software/SpreaD3_tutorial#sectionFourTwo.
-We have also provided a PDF version of the entire SpreaD3 tutorial.
+A detailed tutorial for this particular step is available [here](https://rega.kuleuven.be/cev/ecv/software/SpreaD3_tutorial#sectionFourTwo).
+We have also provide a PDF version of the entire SpreaD3 tutorial for download [here](files/SpreaD3Tutorial.pdf).

 To visualize an MCC tree, start SpreaD3 by double-clicking on the jar file and select `MCC tree with DISCRETE traits` in the `Data` panel.
 Load the MCC tree and set the location attribute to ‘state’.
 Then, use `Setup location attribute coordinates` and load the states and their coordinates in the ‘locationStates.txt’ file, which should look like this: